 Nate: That’s exactly right, and to piggyback on what I just said about the challenges we face in finding the right client, referrals are usually the type of client we’re looking for.
 If I do good work for a business owner client of mine, it dramatically increases the chances that if that client is at a breakfast meeting or a networking seminar, he or she might refer someone they meet to me who’s looking for a new lawyer.
 By far, the best marketing success we’ve had is consistently doing good work.

 What’s one thing you find to be true that most people would disagree with?

-If you could time travel back to day one of your career to tell yourself lessons you've learned that would save a lot of problems, what would you tell yourself?
+If you could time travel back to tell yourself lessons you've learned that would save you many problems, what would you tell yourself?

 What sport do you enjoy playing the most and why?

 I am a bit of a sports enthusiast.
 I grew up playing sports, and for the record, soccer is by far my favorite sport.
 However, I can’t play it as competitively as I used to, so the answer to your question is golf.
 A lot of my clients play, and I’ve met a lot of new clients on the golf course.
 Golf gives me an opportunity to interact with my clients, referral sources, and prospective clients on a more personal level.
 I truly believe that I can better serve my clients if I know them as individuals and human beings.
 I can learn about what motivates them, how they approach business, and what their goals are in life and at work.
 I love spending 4 or 5 hours with a client, referral source, or prospective client – just getting to know them on an individual level.
 And, you know what, you can learn a lot about someone’s character while playing golf.

 Elisha: Yeah, I love golf, but I’m really bad at it.
 (Laughing)

 Nate: It’s hard!
 People don’t realize how hard it is.
 I didn’t grow up playing golf.
 I started playing during law school and didn’t really get the bug until after law school.
 Despite how hard it is though, it’s a lot of fun.